Deadshot619/ShoeStore/starter/README.md

    * A new layout
    * At least 2 textviews
-   * A navigation button with actions to navigate to the instructions screen
+   * A navigation button with actions to navigate to the ins2tructions screen

 7. Create a new Instruction destination that includes: